OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Presentation.ExportAsFixedFormat.md

 Set _BitmapMissingFonts_ to **True** when font licensing does not permit you to embed a font in the PDF file.
 If you set this parameter to **False**, the font is referenced, and the viewer's computer substitutes an appropriate font if the authored one is not available.

+The _KeepIRMSettings_ parameter behaves specially for PDF.
+It controls the retention of both labels and encryption to the output file.
+For more information, see [Manage sensitivity labels in Office apps](/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#pdf-support&preserve-view=true).

+The _PrintRange_ parameter is required, but can be set to `Nothing` for all.

+If the presentation is not fully downloaded, this method fails and an error occurs.
+For more information about the Partial Documents, see [Work with Partial Documents](~/powerpoint/How-to/work-with-partial-documents.md).

 ## Example